 Check List for Office Leasing Procedures

-Singapore office leases will very often follow the landlord’s set template and usually, there is very little room to negotiate.
+Office lease agreements in Singapore often follow the landlord’s set template for commercial lease agreements and usually, there is very little room to negotiate.
 In most cases they are weighed heavily in favour of the landlord and there is no room to manoeuvre.
-We always recommend that you use a local lawyer, who will be able to tell you what is common and what is unusual in the lease documentation.
+We always recommend that you use a local lawyer, who will be able to tell you what is common and what is unusual in the office tenancy agreement.

-Contact Corporate Locations if you have any general questions regarding office leases in Singapore.
+Contact Corporate Locations if you have any general questions regarding office leases or rental agreements in Singapore.

 1. Define Requirements